← back to programming

 Stop-and-copy garbage collector

 When free memory runs out, the collector copies all reachable data from “from-space” to “to-space,” then flips.
 Dead data stays behind.
-The copy is contiguous — fragmentation vanishes.
-The cost is proportional to live data, not total memory.
+The copy is contiguous, so fragmentation vanishes.
+Cost scales with live data, not total memory.

 Scheme